-- 1) All animals will be given FRESH water and food at least 2 times a day, once before 11 a.m. and once after 4 p.m., even on Sundays.
-If this is difficult for you, you must find someone else to take care of your animals.
-If you cannot do even that, we ask that you do not show animals at the Fairs. - If your animals are neglected, the barn 2) superintendent will attempt to phone you one time.
-If you do not come in a timely manner to take care of your animals, or neglect them a second time, you will be asked to remove ALL of your animals. - 3) Once you are told to remove your animals, which will happen in person or with a phone call, you will forfeit ALL premiums in the small animal categories, whatever categories your animals were shown in. - The final decision on removal of the animals will be 4) made by a group of at least 3 people, all of whom are on the Youth Exhibit Committee or the applicable Fair Board (Rosholt or Amherst). - 5) All pens are to be cleaned at the end of the Fair when the animals are released.
-Failure to do so will result in the forfeit of the animal premiums.
+- 5) A warning system will be in place to document the time the superintendent notes actionable neglect.
+A BLUE sticker with the time noted will be affixed to the cage/ stall (swine, sheep, or goats), or tack area (cattle or alpacas) for the area that needs attention.
+A YELLOW sticker with the time noted will be affixed if the animal(s) need attention.
+Once the matter has been resolved, the superintendent will remove the sticker. - 6) If an exhibitor fails to respond to the warning stickers within 2 hours, the barn superintendent will attempt to phone the exhibitor one time.
+If the exhibitor does not respond in a timely manner to take care of the animal(s) or neglects them a second time, he/she will be asked to remove ALL of his/her animals from the fairground premises.
+The only exception will be for swine that can move only to a terminal market.
+These swine will not be sold in the Market Animal Sale. - 7) Once you are requested to remove your animals, which will happen in person or with a phone call, you will forfeit ALL premiums in the livestock or small animal categories, whatever categories your animals were exhibited in. - 8) The final decision on removal of the animals will be made by a group of at least 3 people, all of whom are on the Youth Exhibit Committee, the Market Animal Committee or the applicable Fair Board (Rosholt or Amherst). - 9) All cages/pens and surrounding area are to be cleaned at the end of the Fair when the animals are released.
+Failure to do so will result in the forfeiture of the animal class premiums.